ERS325 - Field Camp I

 - Anything else that you have used in ERS202 you should also bring along – there will not be an opportunity for you to borrow or buy any extra things.
 You will need to arrange this yourself.

 You may also wish to bring your laptop, as some of the assessment can be completed and uploaded via Quercus.
 You do not need a laptop however, as the assessment can also be completed on paper.

 We will provide you with the necessary geological field gear – notebooks, geological compass, hammer (when required) and hand lens.

 Cost for trip

-The cost for the trip, on top of tuition, is $500 which must be paid before the deadline (TBD), by cash and given to Debora Rios (office DV2056).
+The cost for the trip, on top of tuition, is $500 which must be paid before the deadline (TBD) and given to Debora Rios (form of payment will be announced later).
 This covers the accommodation and transport for the entire trip.
 However, you will need to arrange you own food for the trip.
 We will stop at supermarkets throughout the trip for you to purchase the food you will need.

 You will need to fill out the following forms and send to Ms. Debora Rios firstname.lastname@example.org.